-You can’t move forward without looking at where you came from, so it’s important to spend time reviewing 2017 in its entirety.
+You can’t move forward without looking at where you came from, so it’s important to spend time reviewing the past year in its entirety.

 Here is a list of questions to ask yourself:

-- What products/services did you create in 2017?
+- What products/services did you create in the past year?

 - What do you want to do more of?